fommil/fpmortals/manuscript/under-review.md

 why [Union Types](https://contributors.scala-lang.org/t/733) are being explored in the Dotty next-generation scala compiler.
 Workarounds such as [totalitarian](https://github.com/propensive/totalitarian)'s `Disjunct` exist as another way of encoding anonymous coproducts.

+A> We can also use a `sealed trait` in place of a `sealed abstract class` A> but there are binary compatibility advantages to using `abstract A> class`, so there is no real reason for `sealed trait`.

 ### Convey Information